Understanding Progestin-Related Meningiomas AndrocurLuteranLutenylColproneOvergestoneDEPO-PROVERAAntigone

 years of existence

-6 years of work with the ANSM (National Medicines Agency), thousands of patients concerned who have been informed and helped.
+7 years of work with the ANSM (National Agency for Medicines and Health Products Safety), hundreds of thousands of patients concerned who have been informed and helped.